 This section honors Ruth Orkin’s Centennial year.
 She was born September 3, 1921!
-There will be solo shows, group shows and a new book to celebrate her tremendous contributions to the worlds of photography and film!
+There continue to be solo exhibitions, group shows and a new book to celebrate her tremendous contributions to the worlds of photography and film!

 FOTOGRAFISKA – Wall text for RUTH ORKIN – EXPRESSIONS OF LIFE